iZeaoGamer/Zector/major.md

 - Fixed crash when using /f kick.
 - Fixed crash when using /f leave.
 - Fixed incorrect names within the Boss egg.
 Now, it states the proper name for the Boss.
+- Fixed crash when using /spawn.
+- Fixed crash when teleporting to spawn.
+- Fixed crash when using /spectate.
+- /pvp players is now fixed.
+- Added the core to the OP Factions Server finally!
+- Upgraded Online Time ( #last-seen ) to 2.0.0.
+- Fixed crash upon quit (sometimes).
+This was due to complications between Online Time, and the server not being able to handle the data.
+We now use our own version of #last-seen's online time, which is better, and doesn't cause crashes anymore.
+- Fixed some weird issues containing #last-seen's Online Time.
+Should now fully work.
+- Fixed crash upon Envoys enabling.
+- Added MoneyNotes to the core!
+- You can now obtain Money Notes from envoys, and bosses.